MieterskiAI/ai-complaint-component-identification-system/README.md

 All decisions are traceable, data-driven, and reversible, making the solution suitable for real operational environments rather than experimental use cases.

 ## What This Project Is Not
+This project is not an autonomous decision-making system or a predictive AI model.

+It does not replace human expertise, automate responsibility, or operate as a conversational chatbot.

+Its purpose is to support structured decision-making in operational workflows by reducing uncertainty and eliminating incorrect options.